segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/qualtrics/index.md

 ---
 title: 'Qualtrics Source'
 hidden: true
+beta: true
 ---

-[Qualtrics](https://qualtrics.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) [Qualtrics]() is an Experience Management platform that allows companies to design and improve customer and employee experiences through listening, analysis and action.
+[Qualtrics](https://qualtrics.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is an Experience Management platform that allows companies to design and improve customer and employee experiences through listening, analysis, and action.

 This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also federate the exported data into your other enabled Segment Destinations.

-This source is maintained by Qualtrics.
-For any issues with the source, [contact their Support team](mailto:support@qualtrics.com).
+Qualtrics maintains this source.
+For any issues with the source, [contact the Qualtrics Support team](mailto:support@qualtrics.com).

 _**NOTE:** The Qualtrics Source is currently in beta, which means that they are still actively developing the source.
 This doc was last updated on February 15, 2023.
 If you are interested in joining their beta program or have any feedback to help improve the Qualtrics Source and its documentation, [let the Qualtrics team know](mailto:support@qualtrics.com)!_